Elangovan0101/Ac-service-scheduler-/README.md

 - **Year Selection**: Choose the year for scheduling equipment maintenance.
 - **Total Units**: Enter the total number of equipment units needing service.
 - **Persons per Unit**: Specify the number of persons required to service one unit.
-- **Hours per Unit**: Specify the number of hours required to service one unit.
+- **Minutes per Unit**: Specify the number of minutes required to service one unit.
 - **Available Staff**: Enter the number of available staff.
-- **Daily Service Limit**: Automatically calculated based on available staff, persons per unit, and hours per unit.
+- **Daily Service Limit**: Automatically calculated based on available staff, persons per unit, and minutes per unit.
 - **Week Off Day**: Select a weekly off day to ensure no services are scheduled on that day.
 - **Service Frequency**: Select from Monthly, Quarterly, 4 months once, Half-yearly, or Yearly service intervals.
+- **Working Hours Per Day**: Specify the total number of working hours per day to customize the schedule.

 ### Project Summary 📝